iptch/2024-fall-architectural-katas/README.md

 - TODO -> Stefano AI -> testability

 ## Usecases
-TODO Tobias (Sequence diagram)

 ## Known Limitations
-TODO: Tobi
--> Predefined set of features (ADR-11)
--> Delayed matching -> ADR-008
--> AI services are independent, rate limiting (ADR-007) -> User Administration is not yet a part of the UI and has to be done through UI access (dependent on ADR-022) and dependent on the IdP of Diversity Cyber Council
+The current architecture has the following limitations:

+- **Matching Algorithm Limitations**:
+  The matching algorithm utilizes a predefined set of human-readable features, as described in [ADR-011](/ADR/ADR-011-matching-based-on-ai-or-deterministic-methods.md).
+Defining these features comprehensively for all S.M.A.R.T stories and job positions can be challenging.

+- **Delayed Matching Process**:
+  Matching is executed as a periodic background process rather than in real-time, as detailed in [ADR-008](/ADR/ADR-008-ui-reactivity.md).

+- **External AI Service Rate Limiting**:
+  Since AI services run independently as external entities, as described in [ADR-007](/ADR/ADR-007-use-of-external-llms.md), appropriate rate limiting is necessary to control costs.

+- **User Administration**:
+  User administration through the UI is not yet part of the current concept and is dependent on initial technology decisions, such as the presence of existing Identity Providers (IdPs) at Diversity Cyber Council.
+For more information, see [ADR-022](/ADR/ADR-022-initial-technology-decisions.md).
+The current approach is to use a local user account that has access to the Identity Provider's UI.

 ## Diagrams